 Surgery for chronic lymphocytic leukemia

 Surgery has a very limited role in treating chronic lymphocytic leukemia (CLL).
-Because CLL cells spread so widely throughout the bone marrow and to many organs, surgery cannot cure this type of cancer.
-It rarely has any role even in the diagnosis of CLL, which can often be made with a blood sample.
+Because CLL cells tend to spread widely throughout the bone marrow and to many organs, surgery cannot cure this type of cancer.
+It is rarely needed even to diagnose CLL, which can often be done with a blood sample.
 However, sometimes minor surgery is needed to remove a lymph node to aid in diagnosing or staging the cancer.

 In rare cases, the spleen may be removed (splenectomy).
 This is not expected to cure the leukemia, but it can help improve some of the symptoms.
-Sometimes the spleen becomes so large that it presses on nearby organs and causes symptoms.
+Sometimes CLL can make the spleen grow so large that it presses on nearby organs and causes symptoms.
 If radiation or chemotherapy does not help shrink the spleen and reduce symptoms, splenectomy may be an option.

 Splenectomy may also improve blood cell counts and lower the need for blood product transfusions.
 One of the spleen's normal functions is to remove worn-out blood cells from the bloodstream.
-If leukemia or other diseases cause the spleen to become too large, it may become too active in removing blood cells, leading to a shortage of red blood cells or platelets.
+If the spleen becomes too large, it may become too active in removing blood cells, leading to a shortage of red blood cells or platelets.
 When this happens, taking out the spleen can help improve blood counts.
 This is done much more often for patients with hairy cell leukemia than for those with regular CLL.

 Most people have no problem living without a spleen, but the risk for certain bacterial infections is increased.
 Doctors recommend certain vaccines for people before their spleen is removed.
 If your spleen has been removed, be sure to report any symptoms of infections promptly to your health care team.